 We aren’t going to sugarcoat this – pricing your camp will take a lot of time, a lot of energy, and a lot of effort to get right.

-Without knowing the summer camps’ financials that you are competing with, which are details that will be next to impossible to get accurate if you aren’t close personal friends with the people running the camp, you’ll never know if the same prices will work for your business.
+Without knowing the summer camps’ financials that you are competing with, which are details that will be next to impossible to get accurate if you aren’t close personal friends with the people running the camp.
+You’ll never know if the same prices will work for your business.
 You can read our study to find out how much an average summer camp costs by type.

 One of the biggest mistakes that new summer camps make is pricing their experiences at or around the same price as their closest competitors.
 They do this to stay competitive – and it’s easy to understand why – without ever first realizing that they may be crippling their business’s success, the financials just don’t make sense.